RonasIT/swift-networking/README.md

     // Handler will be called while subscription is active }

-// Use to stop receive internet connection change events subscription.unsubscribe()
+// Use to stop receive internet connection change events in subscription handler subscription.unsubscribe()

 // You also can check internet connection directly from service